 Eat out on kids eat free nights

-If you are trying to spend less when it comes to eating out as a family, map out all the places and days that they offer free meals for kids.
+If you are trying to spend less and get most food for your money when it comes to eating out as a family, map out all the places and days that they offer free meals for kids.
 In most cases, 2 kids can eat free per adult meal order, so you could potentially feed your whole family for the price of two adult meals!
 I always ask for two plates when it comes to my kids, and restaurants are always more than accommodating to my kids.
 They split the meal up in the kitchen for both children and it works out very well.

 Order appetizers and just split them as a meal